Mobile Health Applications Go One Step Further with Smart Shoe Wearables and More

 One example of a marketed wearable technology is the smart shoe.
 The concept that a microchip in a single running shoe (it’s only in the right one) can store a user’s running data and sync with the MapMyRun application is a pretty exciting concept.
 Moreover, users don’t necessarily need to have their phones in hand to collect data.

 Mobile health applications and wearable technology go hand in hand at the moment.
-One marketed example of wearable technology is smart socks.
-Sensoria’s iteration works hand-in-hand with its mobile application.
+Sensoria’s smart socks work hand-in-hand with its mobile application.
 These socks track metrics like cadence and how frequently runners land on the balls of their feet.
 The downside is that to reap the benefits of these particular smart socks, users would need to bring their phones along too.
 Still other companies are working to develop smart sports bras and smart leggings.
 However, these concepts remain in the development stages.

 So far, wearables appear somewhat restricted to niche markets.
 Many wearables focus on groups like fitness enthusiasts or new parents.
 The same Bloomberg article referenced above draws attention to wearables like Owlet smart socks in which a single sock monitors a baby’s heartbeat and breathing.
 For wearables to establish longevity, however, developers may need to appeal to larger audiences.
 As wearables move beyond the first generation of development, companies will need to demonstrate the unique value their products offer.
 For example, new wearables might collect previously unrealized data or may address existing, unmet needs.